Openbay/natsy/README.md

 Create controller classes which inherit from `Natsy::Controller` in order to give your message listeners some structure.

 Use the `::default_queue` macro to set a default queue string.
 If omitted, the controller will fall back on the global default queue assigned to `Natsy::Config::default_queue` (as described [here](#default-queue-section)).
 If no default queue is set in either the controller or globally, then the default queue will be blank.
-Set the default queue to `nil` in a controller to override the global default queue and explicitly make the default queue blank for that controller.
+Set the default queue to `nil` in a controller to fall back to the global default queue.

 Use the `::subject` macro to create a block for listening to that subject segment.
 Nested calls to `::subject` will append each subsequent subject/pattern string to the last (joined by a periods).
 There is no limit to the level of nesting.